John Travolta Shares Rare Photo With His Lookalike Son Ben As He Celebrates His 10th Birthday

 “What a sweet boy,” another added. ” Happy Birthday Ben.
 You are the youngest and you will be the smartest.
 Take care of the fam, kid.
 Happy days ahead for you.”

 “Sweet Ben.
 You come from good breeding.
-You have love in your life and that is the greatest gift,” a third fan wrote.
+You have love in your life and that is the greatest gift,” a third user wrote.

-In addition to John’s post, his 20-year-old-daughter, Ella Blue, posted a loving to the youngest Travolta in an Instagram share, which can be seen here.
-On her page, Ella shared a pic of Ben sitting on a boat and looking very much like his dad’s mini-me.
+In addition to John’s upload, his 20-year-old-daughter, Ella Blue, posted a loving message to the youngest Travolta in an Instagram share, which can be seen here.
+On her page, Ella added a pic of Ben sitting on a boat and looking very much like his dad’s mini-me.

 “Happy Birthday Benjamin!!!!” she captioned the snap.
 “To the sweetest boy in the world, I am so lucky to have you in my life.
 Even though I am your older sister, you continue to teach me so much every day.
 You are my best friend and I love you to the moon and back.”

-In the photo, a 10-year-old Ella was holding her then baby brother.
+In that photo, a 10-year-old Ella was holding her then-baby brother.
 In comments to that post, fans told John how much his young son looked like him.

-John has been mostly quiet on social media since the death of his wife Kelly in July.
+John has been mostly quiet on social media since the death of his wife in July.
 The actor was married to the mother of his three children for 28 years.
 The couple’s oldest child, Jett, died at age 16 in 2009.